 Many exterior and interior elements of the castle had a more embellishing aspect rather than serving a practical utility.

-Mespelbrunn castle is notable for having the looks of castle which seems to have come straight out of a fairy story.
+Mespelbrunn Castle is notable for having the looks of the castle which seems to have come straight out of a fairy story.

 The castle is built on the water of a lake and was originally constructed in the 15th century by a German knight as a private residence.

 Due to its utility as a residence, the original structure lacks fortifications but these were later added since the area was remote from any major settlement in the 15th century.

 The fortifications later added include exterior walls and towers.
 The castle is located in Mespelbrunn and is well-preserved to this day.